SR--/placecolor/relationship.place.md

 Even if it is necessary, there is a wide variety in which living beings can engage with places, where those places are, how long they persist, etc.

 ![[dendron://placecolor/portrait.character.taxon.planarian]]

+### Living Beings Making Places

+- Whales creating whole ocean ecosystems through pumping watch and organic depositions.

+>- Demuth, Bathsheba. _Floating Coast: An Environmental History of the Bering Strait_.
+New York: W.W.
+Norton, 2019.

+- Bison acting on the scale of seasonal changes when they originate and maintain the 'green wave' or an endless spiring the same way other species ride it.
+[What America Lost When It Lost the Bison](https://www.theatlantic.com/science/archive/2019/11/how-bison-create-spring/602176/)

+>- Geremia, Chris, Jerod A. Merkle, Daniel R. Eacker, Rick L. Wallen, P. J. White, Mark Hebblewhite, and Matthew J. Kauffman.
+“Migrating Bison Engineer the Green Wave.” _Proceedings of the National Academy of Sciences_ 116, no. 51 (2019): 25707–13. https://doi.org/10/gjm32b.

 ## Place and Color

 >- Hough, Carole.
 “Colours of the Landscape: Old English Colour Terms in Place-Names.”
 In _Progress in Colour Studies: Volume I. Language and Culture_, edited by C. P. Biggam and Christian Kay, 181–98.
 Amsterdam: J. Benjamins, 2006.